Combine query results with set operators

 Write a query that uses the CROSS APPLY operator

-1. In the query editor, enter the following code:
+1. Create a new query and enter the following code:

 RETURNS TABLE